mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 ### `bits28_active_in_range`

 Return a boolean indicating if any bits are set in the specified range of a bit pattern.

+The `start_offset` must be zero or a negative number indicating an offset from the rightmost bit in the pattern.

+`n_bits` is the number of bits to consider, counting right from the bit at start_offset.

 ```
 bits28_active_in_range(bits INT64, offset INT64, n_bits INT64)